-I am an Associate Professor and Chair of the Department of Physical Therapy.
+I am a Professor and Chair of the Department of Physical Therapy.
 I have taught physical therapy at Samuel Merritt University since 2006.
 My area of expertise and scholarship is the facilitation of clinical reasoning development in learners at all professional levels.

-I've been a physical therapist for 20+ years with expertise in acute care physical therapy.
+I've been a physical therapist for more than 20 years with expertise in acute care physical therapy.
 My research interests are varied, currently I have projects investigating interprofessional education and acute care preparation.
-I'm a board-certified Geriatric Clinical Specialist and also have advanced certification in neurodevelopmental treatment and treatment of vestibular disorders.
-I currently am a per diem Senior Physical Therapist at Kaiser Walnut Creek Medical Center.
+I'm a board-certified Geriatric Clinical Specialist and still work clinically in acute care as a Senior Physical Therapist at Kaiser Walnut Creek.

 My association with Samuel Merritt University began as a physical therapy student in 1996.
 After graduating from the MPT program I began my clinical career in the acute care setting moving to the out-patient orthopedic and out-patient neurological settings.
-I returned to SMU in 2005 teaching part time and was hired as a full time faculty member in 2010 and core faculty in 2012.
+I returned to SMU in 2005 teaching part time and was hired as a full time clinicl faculty member in 2010 and core faculty in 2012.